Released on: 22. August 2021

 … and much more

 Link to the second half of this discussion – https://www.cxgoalkeeper.com/MauriceFitzGerald2

 Doing CX research without already knowing that you will get the resources, the people, and the money that you need to implement related improvements is a waste of time.
 It’s damaging!
 It gives the impression to customers that you don’t care about their opinion.

-Doing CX research without already knowing that you will get the resources (people & money) you need to implement related improvements is a waste of time.
-It gives the impression to customers that you don’t care about them. @customerstrateg on the CX Goalkeeper PodcastTweet
+Doing CX research without already knowing that you get the resources (people & money) you need to implement related improvements is a waste of time.
+It gives the impression that you don’t care about customers @customerstrateg on the CX Goalkeeper PodcastTweet

 Thank you Maurice!

 Ladies and gentleman a great pleasure to have you on my show.
 In this case, a short introduction from my side Gregorio Uglioni, the host CX Goalkeeper.
 In this episode and the next one I will discuss with Maurice FitzGerald about NPS.
 This is not the usual discussion high level, this is really in depth discussion about strength, weakness and its future, and therefore, I decided to split it in two different episodes.
 I hope that you will enjoy them.